 • Peer's TTY device file name: the tty device filename on the peer member to which the local system controller is connected.
-The default value in the GUI is /dev/ttyIOC1.

 This is the device field in the CLI.

 • Altix partition: the local member's system partition ID.
 If there are no partitions, partition ID is 0.
 The default value in the GUI is 0.